 For example, if you’ve been sending out job applications only to receive one rejection over another, you may feel disappointed and lose confidence in your professional abilities.
 But it is precisely during times like these when you should stay strong and learn to trust the flow of events taking place.

-Going with the flow is essentially a way of being that requires us to maintain a solid internal state of faith, while remaining proactive in our approach.
-Here are some ideas on how you can accomplish this:
+Going with the flow is essentially a way of being that requires us to have faith in the process, while remaining proactive in our approach.
+Here are five ways you can accomplish this:

-1. Become less rigid about your path: Having a goal in mind is important but we need to be careful about how attached we get to the road that we use to get there.
-We certainly do need to have a well-thought-out plan but seldom do things go exactly as planned.
+1. Become less rigid about your path: Having a goals is important but we need to be careful about how attached we get to the road that we use to get there.
+We certainly need a well-thought-out plan but seldom do things go exactly as planned.
 There will be detours, about-turns and slowdowns on our way to our destination.
-We need to stay flexible about how we’ll reach our destination and be open to making adjustments.
+That’s why staying flexible about how we’ll reach our destination and being open to making adjustments is crucial.

 2. Give up overanalyzing situations: When we want something really bad, there is a temptation for us to examine it from several angles and mentally dissect it until we give ourselves “analysis paralysis”.
 This is when strategic thinking starts becoming counterproductive.
 If you feel this happening to you, it will help to do some breath work, meditation and repetition of affirmations to manage your anxious thoughts.

 3. Pay attention to clues and signs: Once you silence the mental noise in your head, you’ll be able to hear the inner voice of your intuition, which can provide you with guidance on how to proceed.
 You’ll also have the awareness to pick up on the hints that the Universe will send your way, in the form of people, events, books, and even song lyrics.
 You’ll notice that once you let go of the need to control, you’ll attract all the resources and knowledge needed to move away from uncertainty and confusion.